JanHerca/urantiapedia/output/wikijs/en/help/github_topicindex.md

   </table>
 </figure>

-Here are described the steps needed to translate and review the *Topic Index* to any of languages of *Urantiapedia*.
+Here are described the steps needed to translate and review the *Encyclopedia* to any of languages of *Urantiapedia*.
 This is a task accomplish by "Editors-in-Chief".

-The *Topic Index* is made up of a collection of TXT files derived from the appendix of *Urantia Fellowship* edition of *The Urantia Book* ([Topic Index](https://urantia-book.org/urantiabook/topical_index/index.htm)).
+The *Encyclopedia* is made up of a collection of TXT files derived from the appendix of *Urantia Fellowship* edition of *The Urantia Book* ([Topic Index](https://urantia-book.org/urantiabook/topical_index/index.htm)).

 > IMPORTANT: for executing this task currently there is a development in progress in *Urantiapedia Tools*, called *Topic Index Editor*, that makes editions easier and less prone to errors.
 Check section below.

-To create a new *Topic Index* for another language start from English version of *Topic Index* found in `input/txt/topic-index-en`.
+To create a new *Encyclopedia* for another language start from English version of *Encyclopedia* found in `input/txt/topic-index-en`.
 Make a copy of that folder and change the name to the target language.

 The folder contains a file for each letter of the alphabet (`a.txt`, `b.txt`, etc.) plus a `_.txt` file that contains the entries that start with a numeric digit.
 The reference ordering of the topics is always that of English, so each file contains the topics whose initial letter in English matches that letter.
 For example, the Spanish topic "Espíritu Infinito" must be found in `i.txt` file because the English topic begins with I ("Infinite Spirit").